grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Do it humanely.
 We need her to actually _want_ to stay and work."

-"Yeah yeah.
-Oh, speaking of crew, I did hire a new kid to work sonar."
+"Speaking of work, the other reason we need to re-hire her is I fell into a plum job for use up on there on the exchange floor.
+For the moment, we're flush."

 "Yeah?"
-Hemi was somewhat surprised.
+Said Hemi skeptically, knowing that a transport job that paid well was unlikely to be easy or safe.

 "Yeah.
-Tiny little thing.
+We've also got some free advice to be out of here in 48 hours."
+She handed him the leather satchel full of coins.
+"Here's the money.
+You know how this goes.
+Spend what you have to to get us out of here quickly."

+"It's going to be tricky in this place to throw money around without also getting a bunch of useless hangers-on."

+"But you're the best Deck Boss there is for people management Hemi.
+I'm sure you can walk that line between getting it done and not getting completely bilked.
+I should also let you know I hired a new kid to work sonar."

+"I'm amazed.
+Seems like there's an unusual lack of greenies on the docks.
+Does she have any experience?"

+"Not a bit.
+But who trains people better than you Hemi?
 She should be by later, if she doesn't skip out from fear."
 Percy gave him a light punch in the arm as she turned towards the cargo hold.
-"Oh!
-I also got us cargo.
-Good pay.
-Really good pay.
-So don't skimp on repairs and refurbs."

-"Oh yeah?"
-Hemi was very surprised.

-"I'll give you the details later."
+"We can talk details over dinner later.
+Just keep things moving for the next few hours."
 She was already moving forward through the battery room into the cargo hold.

 ### re-hiring Chips